 From here we took a field trip to the edge of Voyageur’s National Park, just about 15-20 minutes by car.
 We passed so many deer in the road, next to the road, walking across the road.
 We probably saw 20 or more deer in just that drive!
 We took a few shots of the end of sunset and then had to drive back in even darker conditions–with even more deer to dodge!
 Let me tell you, I was ready for a drink after that white knuckle death-driving!

 Right across the street from the Rainy Lake Grill, as well as an under-construction distillery, is yet another small town Minnesota brewery: Loony’s Brew.
 This is a small building just a bit back from Rainy Lake, with a good view of the lake from the small patio.
 By the time we got there it was dark out so we didn’t really have a view.
-A fellow was playing guitar for a small crowd of people just outside the main entrance to the bar.
+A fellow was playing guitar, which you can learn more here, for a small crowd of people just outside the main entrance to the bar.
 We could see the very small (1 barrel?) brew system through some windows near the front of the building.

 Once inside, the place had loud music playing, and lots of boisterous locals drinking mostly macro lagers and talk/shouting loudly to be heard.
 The bar is ecclectic with kitchy wall hangings, quotes printed on curling paper tacked to the walls, and a tiny one-man sized stage with a bunch of guitars on the wall behind it.
 This has the feel of a beat-up old fashioned drinking-man’s bar in a small town–not a typical brewery.